GornHawken/GornHawken/README.md

 **SPECIAL THANKKS TO;**

-Levv, Santiogo, Fatimuh, Citrine, Ploy, Birb and Cheesy!
-THANK YOU SO MUCH FOR PUTTING UP WITH ME AND FOR BEING MY FRIEND THAT STAYED ILYSM ><!!!!
+Levv, Santiogo, Fatimuh, Ploy, Birb and Cheesy!
+THANK YOU SO MUCH FOR PUTTING UP WITH ME AND FOR BEING MY FRIEND THAT STAYED I LOVE U ALL SM ><!!!!

 (DONT GET OFFENDED IF UR NOT HERE PLEASE!
 ITS NOT BECAUSE UR NOT MY FRIEND ITS JUST THAT I DONT REALLY TALK OR SIT WITH U THAT MUCH!)